Roots of Unity Filter Part 3 - Roots of Unity Filter

 Total Sum330000

-However, by using the crucial property that ωn=1\omega^n = 1, we can adjust the coefficients for each row so that the 11s appear in the column for a1a_1 instead:
+However, by using the crucial property that ωn=1\omega^n = 1, we can adjust the coefficients for each row so that the 11s appear in the column for a1a_1:

 1111111111